 Both the rewards and challenges of school made it a special place for me.
 The thrill I get to this day when engrossed in creative or academic pursuits echo those early days at school.
 I loved the idea that a single building represented so many branches of knowledge; an Elysium for the curious mind.

 This enthusiasm continued as I entered college and began studying art education.
 I had always considered a career in education and decided to fuse this interest with my passion for making and extolling the values of art.
 In the years since, I've taught preschoolers, teenagers, college students and adults.
+I'm currently earning my MA in Art Education at Adelphi University.

 My teaching philosophy is an interdisciplinary one, and I find the arts especially well-suited to this type of instruction.
 Visual arts encompasses both the conceptual and the technical, the historical and the yet-to-be-determined.
 This duality fosters a dynamic learning environment unique to the art room.
 Here, students have the freedom to express their own ideas while always finding new ways to work with media, studying precedents, thinking critically, and incorporating cultural aspects both broad and specific.